Cabinet

 Secretary of Health and Human Resources

 Figueroa is a graduate of the University of Virginia Sorensen Political Leaders Program and Lead Virginia.
-Originally from La Ceiba, Honduras, and a POSSE Foundation Scholar, Figueroa earned degrees from Vanderbilt University and Harvard University.
+Originally from La Ceiba, Honduras, and a POSSE Foundation Scholar, he earned degrees from Vanderbilt University and Harvard University.